-Virtually every electronic device, from consumer electronics, smart phones to server farms, uses some form of memory.
-SDRAM is the dominant memory technology in most types of computers and computer-based products, offering a good combination of speed and storage capacity for relatively low cost per bit.
-DDR, or double-data- rate SDRAM, has become today's memory technology of choice, and the technology continues to evolve as companies strive to increase speed and capacity while reducing cost, power budget, and physical size of memory devices in order to cater to newer more complex application needs.
+Virtually every electronic device, from smart phones to server farms, uses some form of RAM memory.
+Although flash NAND continues to grow because of its popularity for a wide variety of consumer electronics, SDRAM is still the dominant memory technology for most types of computers and computer-based products, offering a good combination of speed and storage capacity for relatively low cost per bit.
+DDR, or double-datarate SDRAM, has become today's memory technology of choice, and the technology continues to evolve as companies strive to increase speed and capacity while reducing cost, power budget, and physical size of memory devices.

 As clock rates and data transfer speeds continue to increase with each advance in performance, analog signal integrity of the memory subsystem has become an increasing area of focus for designers who must guarantee system performance margins, or ensure interoperability of memory and memorycontrol devices within a system.
-Many performance problems, even some of the ones found at the protocol layer, can be traced back to signal integrity issues.
+Many performance problems, even ones found at the protocol layer, can be traced back to signal integrity issues.
 So the importance of doing analog verification on memory devices has grown to become a critical step in validating many electronic designs.

-The jitter, timing, and electrical signal-quality tests required to validate memory devices have been specified in detail by JEDEC Solid State Technology Association.
+The jitter, timing, and electrical signal-quality tests required to validate memory devices have been specified in detail by JEDEC, the Joint Electron Device Engineering Committee.
 Parameters such as clock jitter, setup and hold timing, signal overshoot, undershoot, transition voltages etc are included in the comprehensive set of tests described in the JEDEC specifications for each memory technology.
 But performing these tests in conformance with the spec presents a host of challenges that can be a complex and time-consuming task.
 Having the right tools and techniques can significantly reduce test time and ensure the most accurate results.
 In the balance of this application note, we will discuss several elements of the Tektronix solution 'toolkit' for memory test that can help overcome the inherent challenges and simplify the validation process.